Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Proposed Method

 \subsubsection{Mask Extractor on Spatial Level}

 We further consider how to maintain structure consistency from the spatial level.
+Inspired by previous work~\cite{hertz2022prompt,tumanyan2023plug,cao2023masactrl,tang-etal-2023-daam}, the leading principal components of the attention features implicitly encode the image core structure information.
+As shown in Fig.~\ref{fig: motivation2}, the highly activated positions basic correspond to the image's high-frequency low-level edge information.

-Many works~\cite{zhou2016learning, selvaraju2017grad, kim2022beyond, kim2021discriminative} have demonstrated that regions with high activation correspond to crucial structural information within images.
-Therefore, we propose a mask extractor on the spatial level to maintain core structure information of $F_c$.
-The extractor selects criteria points of peak regions using the global max pooling of $F_c$, and the criteria points are denoted as $P \in \mathbb{R}^{h\times 1 \times d}$.
-We adopt a non-learnable setting for the extractor and define regions in $F_c$ exceeding $\tau = \alpha \cdot P$ as crucial structural regions. $\alpha$ is a constant value and set to $0.7$.
-To preserve the features of these highly activated regions, we formulate the spatial mask $M_{spatial} \in \mathbb{R}^{h\times m \times d}$ at each attention-head as follows,
+Therefore, we propose a spatial-level mask extractor to achieve style incorporation exclusively in non-structural regions.
+The extractor selects criteria points of peak regions using the global max pooling of $F_c$'s first principal component, and the criteria points are denoted as $P \in \mathbb{R}^{h\times m \times 1}$.
+We adopt a non-learnable setting for the extractor and define regions in $F_c$'s first principal component exceeding $\tau = \alpha \cdot P$ as crucial structural regions. $\alpha$ is a constant value and set to $0.7$.